akshatadsule/resume/resume.typ

     - Worked with students and senior developers to maintain MyInfoVault, an all-encompassing platform for academic personnel
     - Developed 10+ new features in a complex and mature Java Spring web application as per the needs of actual users
     - Collaborated on an ongoing UI refresh and transitioned existing JSP pages to modern technologies such as Vue.js ],
 )

+#exp(
+  role: "Software Engineer",
+  project: "Codelab",
+  date: "September 2024 - June 2025",
+  summary: "Building a web-based assistant for interview preparation",
+  details: [
+    - Worked on a web based AI assistant for interview prep for college students and built with using TypeScript for backend and Next.js for Frontend
+    - Integrated Hume AI's computer vision models to detect facial expression and emotion changes to give highly personalized and realistic interview feedback
+    - Integrate a real-time interview experience using SOTA large language models along with a custom analytics pipeline to deliver relevant feedback and suggestions
+  ],
+)